OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

             ...
 ```

+It will also verify the file for you and show the results (e.g. if it is not being properly served over HTTPS):

 ![`apple-app-site-association-file` Validation](Images/Chapters/0x06h/apple-app-site-association-file_validation.png)

 ###### Checking the Link Receiver Method

-The app delegate has to implement [`application:continueUserActivity:restorationHandler:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623072-application) that will be used to receive links and handle them appropriately.
+In order to receive links and handle them appropriately, the app delegate has to implement [`application:continueUserActivity:restorationHandler:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623072-application).
 If you have the original project try searching for this method.

 Please note that if the app uses [`openURL:options:completionHandler:`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc) to open a universal link to the app's website, the link won't open in the app.
 As the call originates from the app, it won't be handled as a universal link.